Lianovergion railway station: Services

+As of 12 May 2025, Line 2 of the Thessaloniki Regional Railway calls at this station: service is currently limited compared to October 2012, with three trains per day to Thessaloniki, two trains per day to Florina (via Edessa), and one train per day to Edessa.

 Accidents and incidents

 2015 accident

 On 11 July 2015, a 46-year-old woman died after being hit by a train close to the station.
 According to the police, the incident happened at 12.10, when, for unknown reasons, a passenger train, running from Florina to Thessaloniki, just before the Lianovergi station, dragged the woman, a local from Paleochori along the line.
 Trains in the area stopped for about an hour while an investigation was conducted.

 2016 accident

 On 11 July 2015, a 28-year-old died after being hit by a train a few meters from the station.
 Preliminary investigation into the exact causes of the accident was carried out by the Plateos Police Department.